FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/decentralize-your-data-store-it-with-filecoin.md

     card: summary
   description: "The future of storage isn’t just about where data lives –– it’s
     also about who controls it.
-Filecoin puts that power back in your hands –– redefining data ownership in the digital age. "
+Filecoin puts that power back in your hands –– redefining data ownership in the digital age."
 ---

 ## Your Data.
 Your Choice.
 Your Control